vortexnnetworkvtx/VorteX-Network/README.md

-                VorteX Network Token
+              "VorteX Network (VTX) Token"

+VORTEX NETWORK

+A self-sovereign decentralized global ecosystem.
+Use full potential of DeFi opportunities into a one vibrant platform.
+(All-In-One)

+VorteX Network is a pure dedicated open-source token running on the Ethereum blockchain.
+VTX project started with no ICO, Prea-sale or any type of used distribution methods.
+Our project enables trust-less and better solvency for the people and provides support for investors.

+Use case :
+VorteX Network enables businesses and individuals markets to securely offers and access a wide range of financial services, and invest, exchange, and spend digital assets anytime, anywhere.
+No matter which industry you are in, VorteX Network solutions are applicable to a range of problems that can be tailored to your business and markets needs.

- Advancing and dedicated Blockchain – the new generation of decentralized Web3. staking platform. improvements for the next DeFi ecosystem powered by VorteX Gate 2.0
+Advancing and dedicated Blockchain – the new generation Web3. staking platform. improvements for the next DeFi ecosystem powered by VorteX Gate 2.0

-The VorteX Network is an global decentralised  “Open-Source” Token , running on the Ethereum Blockchain.
-Our services is designed to facilitates a self sovereign financial reliability markets and merchandise all in one source .

 • Our services provided include everything you need in one place at the best quiality.
 ------------------------
 Social media channels :